HOMEMADE FRIES (AIR FRYER)

 WHAT KIND OF POTATOES SHOULD I USE TO MAKE THESE AIR FRYER FRIES FROM SCRATCH?

-Use a high-starch potato such as Russet (Idaho) or Yukon Gold.
+Use a high-starch potato such as russet (Idaho) or Yukon gold.
 They’re denser than other potatoes, hold less moisture and have thicker skins making them beautiful for crisping up.
 Avoid any low-starch, high moisture, waxy potatoes which include new potatoes or most potatoes with red or white skin.
 These potatoes hold a lot of water which actually evaporates while cooking creating an unideal, mushy situation for homemade fries.

 WHY DO YOU SOAK POTATOES IN WATER BEFORE COOKING?